plone/ansible.plone_server/README.md

 Since this role creates and uses users and groups, it must be run as part of a playbook that sets sudo to "yes".

-Currently only working with Debian/Ubuntu environments.
-Please put in a pull request if you can help get it going in an RPM environment.
+Currently working with Debian/Ubuntu and CentOS/Fedora environments.
+Please put in a pull request if you can help get it going in other ansible's os families (FreeBSD, Gentoo, Suse, etc.).

 If you need to log in